-- → Staff team who understand the art of enabling and not managing members (top-down vs bottom-up) - → All the members share the same purpose (there is a need for youngest to increase their skills and ambition) - → Know the members who like to offer their help.
-You will have a community with very active members and some more passive (remember: when members don't have time, it doesn't mean they don't care). - → Understand the language your members speak (youngest have to be approached differently than coworkers).
+→ Staff team who understand the art of enabling and not managing members (top-down vs bottom-up) $\rightarrow$ All the members share the same purpose (there is a need for the youth to increase their skills and ambition) → Know the members who like to offer their help.
+You will have a community with very active members and some more passive (remember: when members don't have time, it doesn't mean they don't care).

+$\rightarrow$ Understand the language your members speak (the youth have to be approached differently than coworkers).